PULS

 You can attend this seminar without previous knowledge in sociology or anthropology of religion; for those who had no previous contact with basic theories in those fields, there will be an additional reading list provided, covering basic theoretical approaches.

+This seminar has been conceived as a platform for discussion on the place of religion in the contemporary world.
 In the social sciences one rarely tries to define religion - especially in social anthropology there is a consensus that it is not possible to formulate a universal definition of religion.
 The concept of religion is a historical product and researchers looking at various societies and finding "religion", actually tend to look at very diverse phenomena.

 While, on the one hand, religion is a difficult phenomenon to grasp and to define, public debates in contemporary Europe often accept a clear separation of secular and religious as a desirable basis for the functioning of the modern state. such an approach presumes that it is realtively easy to determine where the religious ends and the secular begins and vice versa.